Luflos/Loona-Memory-Game/README.md

 ## Welcome to LOONA
 You might be asking yourself, what is LOONA?
 LOONA is you, it's me but it's especially the 12 members of a Korean POP group.
 I've been a fan of LOONA for several years now and I wanted to make a game that was themed around them.
 I decided a memory matching game would be fun and challenging.
 12 members = 24 squares.
-The goal of the game is to match all 12 members in the least amount of gueses possible.
-The person with the least amount of gusses wins!
+The goal of the game is to match all 12 members in the least amount of guesses possible.
+The person with the least amount of guesses wins!
 Also remember to STAN LOONA!

 ### Tech Being Used
 * HTML/CSS/JavaScript
-* Using grid and flex
+* Grid and Flex to style

 ### Rough Sketch
 ![Sketch](./images/MemoryGameSketch.jpg)